xmartlabs/PagerTabStripView/README.md

 ### Customize pager style

-PagerTabstripView provides 3 different ways to show the views.
+PagerTabStripView provides 5 different ways to show the views.
 You can select it and customize some aspects of each one using the `pagerTabStripViewStyle` modifier.

 #### Scrollable style